We know you have questions, and we have answers. If you don't find what you're looking for here, please give us a call! We're always happy to help!

 A tiny home on wheels doesn’t usually count as an ADU unless it’s placed on a foundation and permitted under local ADU codes.

-At Elbow Room, we use almost an descriptor for an ADU interchangeably: ADU, tiny home, micro-house, casita, in-law suite, guest house, backyard office, studio shed, yoga studio, pool house, home gym, and Elbow Room.
+At Elbow Room, we use almost any descriptor for an ADU interchangeably: ADU, tiny home, micro-house, casita, in-law suite, guest house, backyard office, studio shed, yoga studio, pool house, home gym, and Elbow Room.

 ADUs are used by family, renters, and guests.